 At the time it wasn’t called a blog, just a personal homepage.

 It was 1997 when the term “weblog” started to be used and this was shortened to blog a couple of years later.
-The platform Blogger arrived in 1999 and blogging started to take off big time.
+The platform Blogger arrived in 1999 and it started to take off big time.

-Blogs were rapidly adopted by journalists, politicians… anyone who wanted to share their views with a wider audience.
+Blogging was rapidly adopted by journalists, politicians… anyone who wanted to share their views with a wider audience.

-How Do Blogs Work?
+How Does Blogging Work?

 What Is The Purpose Of A Blog?